JEFF KING (Alaska, USA) – long distance mushing

+There is not much we need to say to introduce this four-time Iditarod Champion.
 Howling Dog Alaska has been one of Jeff’s main sponsors for many years now.
-And we are mighty proud of it!
 And here we are, with yet another season ahead of us!

 Jeff King is often recognized as the “Winningest Musher in the World.”
 He holds four championship titles for the 1,049-mile Iditarod Trail Sled Dog Race in 1993, 1996, 1998, and 2006.
 Jeff took first place in the 1,000-mile Yukon Quest in 1989 in addition to earning twenty-four other first-place titles in races across Alaska and other parts of North America.
 Jeff was inducted into the Iditarod Hall of Fame in 1999 and the Alaska Sports Hall of Fame in 2017.
 In 2006, at age 50, he became the oldest musher to win the Iditarod.
 Jeff King has twice received the prestigious Leonhard Seppala Humanitarian Award for exemplary care of his dog team.
 He has logged more than 150,000 miles on a dogsled over the past thirty-five years.